Johannes Pretorius

 By balancing intervention and renewal, the Robinsons embrace a new sensibility that reconciles economic viability and environmental sustainability.
 As a family farm with a long history (they have been exhibiting at the local agricultural show for 150 years), this proactive approach is a credible example to their peers.
 It can also serve as a model to society at large.

 Intervention and Renewal was first exhibited at Open Eye Gallery, Liverpool in February and March 2024.
-It was also featured in Issue 24 of Tilt, Open Eye Gallery's in-house zine.
+It was also featured as an essay in Issue 24 of Tilt, Open Eye Gallery's in-house zine.

-Through support by Lakeland Arts and Open Eye Gallery, Intervention and Renewal was also shown at Abbot Hall, Kendal from September to December 2024.
+Through support by Lakeland Arts and Open Eye Gallery, Intervention and Renewal was also shown at Abbot Hall, Kendal from September to December 2024 (extended to 19 April 2025).
 The exhibition included photographs by students from Queen Katherine School, who had visited Strickley farm in response to the project.